 ELC (Extended Life Coolant) is standard equipment.
 The maintenance interval for ELC is five years or 12,000 hours.
-A nameplate on the coolant expansion tank identifies units with ELC.
+A nameplate on the coolant expansion tank identifies units with ELC (see "Safety Decals and Locations").
 The new engine coolant, Chevron Extended Life Coolant, is RED in color instead of the previous GREEN or BLUE-GREEN colored conventional coolants.